A dose of facts: answering your COVID-19 vaccine questions

 A very small number of people have had allergic reactions to the vaccine.
 The Centers for Disease Control and Prevention website has guidance and details on the safeguards in place.

-People ages 16 and older were included in the Pfizer-BioNTech study, while people 18 and up were included in the Moderna study.
-Combined, the clinical trials of the two vaccines included more than 70,000 people after preliminary, small-scale trials to ensure safety.
-Both studies included people from a variety of racial and ethnic backgrounds.
+People ages 16 and older were included in the Pfizer-BioNTech study, while people 18 and up were included in the Johnson & Johnson and Moderna studies.
+Combined, the clinical trials of the three vaccines included more than 110,000 people after preliminary, small-scale trials to ensure safety.
+All studies included men and women from a variety of racial and ethnic backgrounds.

 “A lot of times older adults are excluded from clinical trials, but they were definitely included here due to their vulnerability to COVID-19,” says Ross.
 “It was vital that these vaccines were effective for older adults.”

-“If you look at the ethnic makeup of both of the vaccine trial groups, they pretty closely mirror the ethnic makeup of the United States,” says Bertram Jacobs, a professor of virology with the School of Life Sciences and a researcher in the Biodesign Institute's Center for Immunotherapy, Vaccines and Virotherapy.
+“If you look at the ethnic makeup of the Pfizer-BioNTech and Moderna vaccine trial groups, they pretty closely mirror the ethnic makeup of the United States,” says Bertram Jacobs, a professor of virology with the School of Life Sciences and a researcher in the Biodesign Institute's Center for Immunotherapy, Vaccines and Virotherapy.
 “And that's actually pretty unique, because for many reasons, we've had difficulty enrolling minority communities in clinical trials.”